-How to back up your Android phone in 2019
+How to back up your Android phone 2022

 - Open SMS Backup & Restore on your phone.

-- Tap Get Started.
+- Tap Get started.

 From here, you can backup not just text messages, but any phone call history you have, too.
-For a more in-depth look an how this processor works, be sure to check out our guide.
+There are three locations where you can save your texts and calls through SMS Backup & Restore: Google Drive, Dropbox, and OneDrive.
+After you've made your choice, the app will need you to grant it access to the cloud storage of your choice.
+Finally, all your messages and phone calls will be uploaded to the destination you choose.
+For a more in-depth look at how this processor works, be sure to check out our guide.

 Speaking of which, if you use WhatsApp as your primary messaging app, there's an entirely separate process you'll need to follow for backing up your conversations.
 You can check out our guide on that subject right here.